Hermann Gröhe: Federal Minister of Health, 2013–2018

 Following the formation of the third cabinet of Chancellor Angela Merkel, Gröhe took office as Federal Minister of Health.
 His deputies were Ingrid Fischbach and Annette Widmann-Mauz.

 In October 2014, Gröhe's elderly care reform bill, which is supposed to better fit the individual needs of those in care and expected to cost the government a further 1.2 billion euro ($1.5 billion), was passed by the Bundestag.

 In December 2014, Gröhe was surprisingly contested by Jens Spahn for a place on the CDU's ruling council, in a move that was widely seen as crystallizing the generational tensions within the party.
 Spahn's election bid was backed by the then 72-year-old finance minister, Wolfgang Schäuble.
 Shortly before the vote at the annual CDU party conference, Gröhe withdrew his candidacy and Spahn was elected.

 During his time in office, Gröhe also focused heavily on global health issues.
 Alongside his colleague Gerd Müller, he travelled to Ghana and Liberia right after the West African Ebola virus epidemic in 2015.
 That same year, he accompanied Merkel when she spoke at the opening of the annual World Health Assembly in Geneva on the need for reforming the World Health Organization (WHO) to ensure there is prompt response to health emergencies.
 As part of Germany's G7 presidency in 2015, he brought together G7 Health Ministers to adopt a declaration addressing antimicrobial resistance (AMR).

 In March 2016, Gröhe was appointed by United Nations Secretary-General Ban Ki-moon to the High-Level Commission on Health Employment and Economic Growth, which was co-chaired by presidents François Hollande of France and Jacob Zuma of South Africa.
 He later led Germany's delegation to the 2016 High Level Meeting on Ending AIDS in New York.

 Ahead of the 2017 elections, Gröhe was elected to lead his party's campaign in the state of North Rhine-Westphalia, Germany's most populous state.
 In the negotiations to form a fourth coalition government under Merkel, he led the working group on health policy, alongside Malu Dreyer and Georg Nüßlein.

 Later career

-Since March 2018, Gröhe has been serving as deputy chairman of the CDU/CSU parliamentary group under the leadership of Volker Kauder (2017–2018), Ralph Brinkhaus (2018–2022) and Friedrich Merz (since 2022).
-In this capacity, he oversees the group's initiatives on social affairs and development policy.
+From March 2018, Gröhe served as deputy chairman of the CDU/CSU parliamentary group under the leadership of Volker Kauder (2017–2018), Ralph Brinkhaus (2018–2022) and Friedrich Merz (2022–2025).
+In this capacity, he oversaw the group's initiatives on social affairs and development policy.
 He was also appointed to the Pension Commission of the Federal Ministry of Labour and Social Affairs, a body mandated to draft recommendations for Germany's old-age pension system.

+In July 2024, Gröhe announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.